edwardbr/breadwallet-core/README.md

 SPV bitcoin C library with added BitCoinSV

 steps for compilation
-I am compiling using clang 9 but I am sure that a more ancient version of the C compiler will work to0
+I am compiling using clang 9 but I am sure that a more ancient version of the C compiler will work too

  - git clone git@github.com:edwardbr/breadwallet-core.git
  - git checkout bsv